Pete-J-Matthews/Pete-J-Matthews/README.md

 - 🌱 I’m currently learning **how best to regularly crawl a public api without getting rate limited 🤦.**

-- ☁️ I've keen interest in the whole software cycle from and would love to create my own product one day!
+- ☁️ I've keen interest in the whole software cycle and would love to create my own product one day!

 - 🔭 I’m currently working on **[FPL-Moneyball](https://github.com/Pete-J-Matthews/fpl-moneyball)**